 Give your baby a nice warm bath

 Talk to your pediatrician for reassurance and advice

 Take turns with your husband, family or friends in comforting your baby

-Know that in addition to it being very common, colic is also temporary and will soon stop happening to your baby
+Know that in addition to it being very common, baby colic is also temporary and will soon stop happening

 Our team of experts is ready to answer your questions and support you on your journey from pregnancy to toddler hood.
 For more information and relevant advice, please contact us between 9am-6pm from Saturday to Thursday.